thuydang/k8s-cluster-ansible/README.md

 ## Cloud lab
-These playbooks install k8s on a baremetal/VM cluster based on this post <https://linuxconfig.org/how-to-install-kubernetes-on-ubuntu-20-04-focal-fossa-linux>.
+These playbooks are run on a controller node to install k8s on a baremetal/VM cluster based on this post <https://linuxconfig.org/how-to-install-kubernetes-on-ubuntu-20-04-focal-fossa-linux>.
 After initialized with playbook, all hosts will have admin user and PK authentication.

 hosts:
     user: admin